zidarsk8/ggrc-core/docs/source/guidelines/git/how_to_write_a_commit_message.rst

 -------------------

-For pull request titles we should use the same rules as for the subject line of a commit, but we need to prefix the issue id (or QUICK-FIX or DOCS if there is no issue id).
+For pull request titles we should use the same rules as for the subject line of a commit, but we need to prefix the title with one of:

+ - ISSUE ID when we have one or more issues
+ - QUICK-FIX when there is no jira ticket for the codechange
+ - DOCS when for PRs that update only documentation and there is no jira ticket
+ - BACKMERGE for merging release or master branches back into dev

 A pull request title must also reflect on what changes have been done.
 If the pull request title states that it contains test modifications, it